-Relax at Mustang Island Beach and State Park
+Relax at Mustang Island State Park

 For the whitest sand in the Coastal Bend, visit Mustang Island Beach and State Park.
 This unspoiled barrier island stretches 18 miles from Corpus Christi north to Port Aransas.

-While wild horses no longer roam the beach these days, plenty of still other wildlife call Mustang Island home.
-Look for crabs, stingrays and a multitude of different birds, especially during the spring and fall migrations.
+While wild horses no longer roam the beach these days, plenty of other wildlife still call Mustang Island home.
+Look for crabs, stingrays, and a multitude of different birds, especially during the spring and fall migrations.
 You might also spot an occasional jellyfish, so read our tips to know what to do when jellyfish get too close.

-At Mustang Island State Park, you can build sandcastles, swim, surf, picnic, fish, hike, birdwatch, relax by a campfire and so much more.
+At Mustang Island State Park, you can build sandcastles, swim, surf, picnic, fish, hike, birdwatch, relax by a campfire, and so much more.

-Find more articles like this in Where's the Beach
+Find more articles like this in Vacation News